mr-js/mme/README.md

  Morrowind Map Explorer (interactive web service)

  ## What's new
- 1. Native multi language support (now fully Russian language is ready, English will be ready a little later)
+ 1. Native multi language support (now fully English language and Russian language)
  2. Hot cycle switching of localizations in the application just by pressing key "Select next language": simultaneous work with several localizations.
  2. One single map data file for each localization (locations, descriptions, images), but different custom data for each.
  > [!WARNING]